MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

 Code Review
 ^^^^^^^^^^^

 Code reviewers are assigned by the Simulation Systems and Deployment Team from a pool of repository maintainers.
 New ``ready for review`` pull requests will be assigned a reviewer on a daily basis.
 If you need your pull request looking at more urgently than that, or think your pull request has been overlooked, then leave a comment for ``@ssdteam`` on the pull request.

-The code reviewer will be listed as both a reviewer and assignee.
-This is to help us track who is responsible for overseeing the final review signoff and merge.
+The assigned person will be listed in the pull request description and selected as a reviewer.
+A label will also be added to the pull request to help track which pull requests are waiting for a code reviewer to be assigned.

 Guidance for the Code reviewer can be found on the :ref:`Code review page <code_review>`.